 Dawn and Tim

-From the very first episode it’s discernible that Dawn and Lee share a special relationship.
+From the very first episode it’s discernible that Dawn and Tim share a special relationship.
 The rapport they have is conveyed in a way which is believable and relatable to most.
 These sorts of office romances happen all the time.

-The both get each either and their connection is best conveyed through humour with Gareth as the vehicle.
+The both get each other and their connection is best conveyed through humour with Gareth as the vehicle.
 They both plan practical jokes for Gareth, which Tim executes with perfection, leaving the both of them in stitches laughing.

 During the second season, Dawn and Tim’s friendship is impacted by both Tim’s promotion to Senior Sales Clerk and his brief romance with Rachel.
 Their friendship is restored in the second of half of the second series once Tim calls it off with Rachel.

-Dawn liking for Tim is apparent in many scenes without dialogue.
+Dawn’s liking for Tim is apparent in many scenes without dialogue.
 Scenes which pan over to Dawn looking across the office at Tim, Gazing at him in awe.
-When Rachel and Neil do charity dance in the office, Dawn is caught by the camera looking at Tim’s reaction to Rachel dancing with Neil.
+When Rachel and Neil do a charity dance in the office, Dawn is caught by the camera looking at Tim’s reaction to Rachel dancing with Neil.